Elnurk/SmartGarage/README.md

 # SmartGarage

 SmartGarage is a microcontroller‑based garage door controller designed to automate the opening and closing of a garage door safely.
-The project was originally developed for a robotics competition and demonstrates the basics of digital I/O, sensor handling and state machines using the Arduino framework.
+The project was originally developed out of pure interest and demonstrates the basics of digital I/O, sensor handling and state machines using the Arduino framework.

 ## Features
-- **Remote control**: Start or stop the door with a wireless remote or push button.
+- **Remote control**: Open or close the door with a wireless remote.
-- **Safety sensors**: Uses limit switches or hall sensors to detect when the door is fully open or closed to prevent damage.
+- **Guard mode**: Triggers sound and LED alarm when movement is noticed inside of the garage while Guard Mode is active.
-- **Dual firmware versions**: Two `.ino` sketches are provided (`Smart_garaj.ino` and `Smart_garajBekaVer.ino`) to illustrate different approaches or hardware revisions.
+- **Safety sensors**: Uses limit switches to detect when the door is fully open or closed to prevent damage.
 - **Modular design**: Simple code structure makes it easy to adapt the logic for other actuators or sensors.

 ## Hardware